GarrisonJ/sorted_containers/README.md

 For example, if you have the array `[1,2,4,5]` and want to insert the element `3`, you can shift `4, 5` to the right and insert `3` in the correct position.
 This is a `O(n)` operation, but in practice it's fast.

-You also save memory by not having to store pointers to children nodes, and you benifit from the cache locality of arrays.
+You also save memory by not having to store pointers to children nodes, and you benefit from the cache locality of arrays.
 When you iterate over a sorted array, you are more likely to access elements that are close together in memory.

 But we can do better if we have a lot of elements.
 We can break up the array so fewer elements have to be moved when a new element is inserted.
 For example, if you have the array `[[1,2,4],[5,6,7]]` and you want to insert the element `3`, you can insert `3` into the first array to get `[[1,2,3,4],[5,6,7]]` and only the element `4` has to be shifted.

-This often outperforms the more common tree-based data structures like red-black trees with `O(log n)` insertions, deletions, and lookup.
+This often outperforms the more common tree-based data structures like red-black trees with `O(log n)` insertions, deletions, and lookups.
 We sacrifice theoretical time complexity for practical performance.

-The size of the subarrays are a trade-off.
+The size of the subarrays is a trade-off.
 You can modify how big you want to subarrays by setting the `load_factor`.
 The default is set to `DEFAULT_LOAD_FACTOR = 1000`.
 The subarray is split when its size is `2*load_factor`.
 There is no perfect value.
 The ideal value will depend on your use case and may require some experimentation.

 SortedSet and SortedHash are implemented using a SortedArray to keep track of the order, and then also use a standard Set and Hash for quick lookups.